 Across projects, Dr. Farrington’s primary concern is improving the long-term educational and life outcomes of youth from marginalized communities.
 Reflective of this interest, her 2014 book, Failing at School: Lessons for Redesigning Urban High Schools (Teachers College Press), documents how high schools systematically construct widespread student failure for the most socially vulnerable students, and offers practical recommendations for restructuring secondary education to serve goals of equity and excellence rather than selection and stratification.

-Dr. Farrington received a B.A. from the University of California at Santa Cruz, teacher certification from Mills College, and a Ph.D. in Policy Studies in Urban Education from the University of Illinois at Chicago.
+Throughout her work, Dr. Farrington draws on fifteen years' experience as a public high school teacher and National Board Certified Teacher Mentor.
+She received a BA from the University of California at Santa Cruz, teacher certification from Mills College, and a PhD in policy studies in urban education from the University of Illinois at Chicago.